switowski/portfolio/src/drafts/ci-101/index.md

 ---
-title: A beginners guide to Continuous Integration in Python
+title: A Beginners Guide to Continuous Integration in Python
-description: 'If you want to learn how to implement a Continuous Integration in your project, then here is my "CI 101: A Beginners Guide to Continuous Integration" talk in a written form.'
+description: 'If you want to learn how to implement a continuous integration in your project, then here is my "CI 101: A Beginners Guide to Continuous Integration" talk in a written form.'
 tags: ["CI", "DevOps"]
 date: 2024-09-02
 ---